Astragalomancy: In Ancient Greece

 These Anatolian dice oracles are all set out in a particular format.
-They address the reader in a first person singular, with an implied narrator and an implied reader.
+They address the reader in a first-person singular, with an implied narrator and an implied reader.
 The narrator addresses the reader as if they are interacting, and regularly addresses the reader as ‘stranger’ implying they come from somewhere else, usually with business to be conducted.
-The business the reader has is either silently or openly expressed to the oracle, and the oracle responds in kind.
+The business the reader has is either silently or openly expressed to the oracle, who responds in kind.
 The text's standard construction of the inquirer then is one who has come from a foreign place to the oracle, puts the business or activities he wants to conduct to the god, and then receives an answer.
-These answers are mostly positive, with responses like “You will find that for which you are consulting the oracle, and nothing will be bad” or “you will get everything about which you are asking”.
-There were negative responses as well, such as “The sun has gone down, and terrible night has come.
-Everything has become dark: interrupt the matter, about which you ask me” but these were less common.
+These answers included positive responses like, “You will find that for which you are consulting the oracle, and nothing will be bad” or “you will get everything about which you are asking,” and negative ones such as, “The sun has gone down, and terrible night has come.
+Everything has become dark: interrupt the matter, about which you ask me.”

-Tibetan Dice Divination
+Tibetan dice divination

 Tibetan culture contains a wide range of dice divination traditions, some within the Buddhist tradition and some outside of it.
-The most common form uses the standard cubical six sided dice with numbers of pips one through six on each side.
+The most common form uses the standard cubical six-sided dice with sides numbered on through six with pips.
 Others such as the Sanskrit pāśaka are four sided rectangular dice, and date from the eighth to the tenth century with evidence from manuscripts.

 There is evidence that dice divination was used in Tibetan law, influencing things such as loans, interest, marital law and troop conscription.
 There is a recently published Tibetan manuscript containing both a divination manual and a legal text, suggesting an interconnectedness between the two practices.
 The legal section of the text lays out many issues spread over 11 ‘clauses’, which contain sets of questions and answers.
 Each case ends with a question of whether the matter can be resolved by means of sho, meaning ‘dice’.
 The petitions typically end with the phrase “Do we decide by means of sho or not - how do you command?".